soumik12345/multi-label-text-classification/README.md

 Here's an accompanying blog post on keras.io discussing the motivation behind using this dataset, commentaries on the techniques used to build the simple classifier, etc.: [Large-scale multi-label text classification](https://keras.io/examples/nlp/multi_label_classification/).

+## Acknowledgements

 We would like to thank [Matt Watson](https://github.com/mattdangerw) for helping us build the simple baseline classifier model.
+Thanks to
+[Lukas Schwab](https://github.com/lukasschwab) (author of [`arxiv.py`](https://github.com/lukasschwab/arxiv.py) for helping us build our initial data collection utilities.